Authenticating users with an external provider with OAuth2 and OpenID¶

 The provider parameter defines which external provider to use and will disable the external authentication entirely if it is missing or has a value that is not openid or azure.

-During implementation we have evaluted and tested against a few external providers.
+During implementation we have evaluated and tested against a few external providers.
 Their example configurations are listed below.

 config: